CodeSammich/notes/systems/notes/signals.md

 #### All Signal Numbers

+ Table of Signals for processes, such as 10 (bus) and 9 (kill program)

   |  No |   Name   |      Default Action   |    Description |
   |:----:|:--------:|:---------------------:|:--------------:|
   |  1  | SIGHUP   |    terminate process  |  terminal line hangup |